sheunis/sebbatical/content/posts/post-4.md

 #### 18 August

-More skyline view photos from the roof of our hotel.
+More skyline view photos from the rooftop of our hotel.

 {{< img_gallery gallery_dir="/post-4/gallery-10">}}